PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### UserVariable

-Name of the variable that will hold a reference to the `IUser` interface (defined in `Waher.Security`) for the currently logged in user.
+Name of the variable that will hold a reference to the user object for the currently logged in user.
+If privileges are defined using the
+[Privilege](#privilege) meta-data tag, this user object must implement the `IUser` interface (defined in `Waher.Security`).

 ### VideoAutoplay